copperdogma/next-authjs-psql-base-template/docs/testing/main.md

 # Testing Guide

-This document provides an overview of testing in the {{YOUR_PROJECT_NAME}} application.
+This document provides an overview of testing in the next-auth-psql-app application.
 For more detailed information, please refer to the MDC (Markdown for Cursor) files that provide context-sensitive documentation.

 ## Test Directory Structure